Rare Disease Research Studies

-Professor Tim Aitman (Director of CGEM, University of Edinburgh) is leading the SGP Motor Neurone Disease research project
+Professor Tim Aitman (Director of CGEM, University of Edinburgh) led the SGP Motor Neurone Disease research project

-The SGP research study is using DNA samples and phenotype data from the Scottish Motor Neurone Disease Register as well as the Edinburgh Brain Bank.
-Whole genome sequencing has been carried out at Edinburgh Genomics on 337 MND DNA samples to date and sequencing of further cases is in progress.
-Initial analysis is underway.
+The SGP research study used DNA samples and phenotype data from the Scottish Motor Neurone Disease Register and the Edinburgh Brain Bank.
+Whole genome sequencing was carried out at Edinburgh Genomics on 366 MND DNA samples.

 To date, pathogenic or loss of function variants in known genes have been identified in 17% of these Scottish cases.
 Frequencies of identified variants are being compared to 1372 ethnically matched genomes from the Lothian Birth Cohort (Deary et al 2012, Nature, 482, 212-215) that were also sequenced at Edinburgh Genomics.

-The results from this research are anticipated to make a significant contribution to the ongoing international genome sequencing activities in MND.
+The results from this research are expected to make a significant contribution to the ongoing international genome sequencing activities in MND.

 Some individuals are born with severe eye malformations which have a genetic cause.
 Improving knowledge about how these genes go wrong helps us to understand normal development, can help in ongoing treatment, and may help prevent similar problems in the future.